kshitijtayal/GPhase/README.md

 Minheap.py - Min Heap implementation for maintaining top-k largest solutions.
 This file is used by GPhase.py and GPhase_LOOC.py.

 GPhase_LOOC.py - GPhase implementation for leave-one-out cross-validation (LOOCV) where known set of A<sub>n</sub> is created by including all haplotypes except one pair and we infer the constituent haplotype from the combined genotype of remaining pair.
-Usage: GPhase_LOOC.py <arg1> <arg2> .
-Collection of haplotypes is specified as Arg1 as a comma separated file where each row contains a haplotype, each consisting of l loci.
+Usage: GPhase_LOOC.py \<arg1\> \<arg2\> .
+Collection of haplotypes is specified as Arg1 in a comma separated file where each row contains a haplotype, each consisting of l loci.

 GPhase.py